hannacodes/RockBottom/README.md

 ---

 ## Want to try it out?
+Steps:
+1. Make sure you have python installed on your computer
+2. Clone the git repository
-Install these three apis by typing into terminal/command prompt:
+3. Install these three apis by typing the following commands into terminal/command prompt
+4. Run the menus.py file.
 ```
 $ pip install pygame
 ```